 Is it safe to use round up for grass in a vegetable e garden and plant vegetables next spring?

 I planted it from seed and lost the marker.
 It has weathered a first frost.
 Leaves are large, about a foot each.
 First season.
 Never made a flower.

-Nacogdoches County Texas plant identification over 3 years ago
+Nacogdoches County Texas plant identification almost 4 years ago

 Could you please supply me with a list of non invasive plants for a new pond in east Texas.
 I do not want something that will take my pond over

-Nacogdoches County Texas pond management over 3 years ago
+Nacogdoches County Texas pond management almost 4 years ago

 Is cottonseed meal a useful amendment to the soil when planting tomatoes?
 If so, is it used like nitrogen?
 Should it be mixed into the soil when the soil is tilled or just added with each plant?
 Is it used as a side dressing?
 If so, how often?

 I would like to plant a few examples of crops that are important in social studies for America at our school.
 Specifically, I would like the children to see cotton, wheat, peanuts, soy beans, and sugar cane plants growing.
 I have the sugar cane and can get peanuts, but where can I find cotton, wheat, and soy bean seed in very small amounts?